Valen-H/3D/README.md

 map.add(50, 50, 50); /* add a new 3d point to the map, returns a D3Vertex  */
 /**
  * The D3Vertex object contains the ed projected coordinates of the point as vtex.coords and the 2d projection as vtex.coord2d
+ * The D3Map object contains the methods map.translate(x, y, z) and map.rotate(x, y, z) for controling the camera
+ * There's also a hidden D3Cube struct for convenience...
  * Thats it! you can start making your own structures out of those points! read the .js files for more documentation...
 */
 ```